xtdb/xtdb/docs/schema.md

 maps, and even nested component types, can be more easier defined and reasoned about.
 A new version of a document always represent the entire state.
-The underlying implementation can then choose to use deltas or triplets to model this.
+The underlying implementation can then choose to use deltas or triples to model this.

 Another issue with predicates that have multiple values, is that it complicates indexing (and hence queries) in a bitemporal setting, as